Giwayume/vlc-tv-scheduler/README.md

 # VLC TV Scheduler

-Use [VLC](https://www.videolan.org/vlc/) to play your media non-stop, like running your own TV station!
-This application provides a simple user interface to select folders containing media you want to play, and mixes them together into a playlist that resembles a TV schedule.
+Play your media non-stop by using the **VLC TV Scheduler** to control the [VLC Media Player](https://www.videolan.org/vlc/).
+VLC TV Scheduler provides a simple user interface to select folders containing media you want to play, and mixes the media folders together into a playlist that resembles a TV schedule.

 It automatically controls video playback in VLC (which you should separately install on your system).